Tamna: Historical and archaeological records

+In 1402, Go Bong-rye, the last feudal lord, voluntarily relinquished his title of seongju to the king and received a governor position.
+Consequently, the governing system of Jeju Island finally changed to direct central rule.

 Rulers

 Kings of Tamna

 The Go clan is the family name of the kings that ruled Tamna, and the first king was one of the three who emerged from the ground.
 His descendants became the future kings of Tamna.